online-photo-submission/cloudcard-photo-downloader/README.md

 #### AdditionalPhotoPostProcessor Settings
 - AdditionalPhotoPostProcessor.include
-  - default: `null`
+  - default: none
   - description: which supporting document types should be downloaded.
-If `null`, download all.
+If no value is specified, which is the default, it will download all.
   - example: `Signature,Government ID`
     - Note: Separate multiple values by commas.